no-relation/pollendome/README.md

-Frontend for Pollendrome, a pollen count forecast app (currently only for the city of Houston, TX.)
+Frontend for Pollendome, a pollen count forecast app (currently only for the city of Houston, TX.)

 Backend is over [here](https://github.com/no-relation/pollendome-server)